 An individualized course designed to develop skill in using the English language.
 Both expressive and receptive skills are included, and programs meet the specific needs of each individual.
 May be taken for a maximum of 12 hours.
 This course is not intended to be taken in lieu of a required course.

-Prerequisite: qualification for credit English.
+Prerequisite: Qualifying performance on the English assessment.